ddsky/spoonacular-api-clients/java/docs/RecipesApi.md

     Boolean addRecipeNutrition = false; // Boolean | If set to true, you get nutritional information about each recipes returned.
     String author = "coffeebean"; // String | The username of the recipe author.
     String tags = "tags_example"; // String | The tags (can be diets, meal types, cuisines, or intolerances) that the recipe must have.
-    BigDecimal recipeBoxId = new BigDecimal("2468"); // BigDecimal | The id of the recipe box to which the search should be limited to.
+    Integer recipeBoxId = 2468; // Integer | The id of the recipe box to which the search should be limited to.
     String titleMatch = "Crock Pot"; // String | Enter text that must be found in the title of the recipes.
     BigDecimal maxReadyTime = new BigDecimal("20"); // BigDecimal | The maximum time in minutes it should take to prepare and cook the recipe.
     BigDecimal minServings = new BigDecimal("1"); // BigDecimal | The minimum amount of servings the recipe is for.